 Whether you’re keen on dinosaurs or you just like cool museums, now is a great time to head to London.
 Here are some great Knightsbridge apartments, as well as London accommodation options to consider.

 This studio furnished rental in Kensington, London (LN-972) is seemingly the length of a diplodocus away from the Museum of Natural History.
 Located in four blocks from the South Kensington Tube station and steps from the museum, this studio has everything you’d need to get to explore the museum over a couple months.

-Just north of Oxford Street in London’s main shopping street, is this two bedroom vacation rental in Marylebone, London (LN-1236).
+Just South of Oxford Street in London’s main shopping street, is this two bedroom vacation rental in Soho, London (LN-334).
 From Oxford Street it’s easy to hop on one of the iconic red double-decker buses and take the number 3 bus to Crystal Palace.
 The apartment is in the most central of Central London locations, and the Natural History Museum is a short five stops on the Tube away.